-The UK Government have developed a scheme, called the 'settled status' scheme, for EU nationals to apply for residence in the UK.
-The scheme has been rolled out on a trial basis and will be fully operational by March 2019.
+The UK Government has developed a scheme, called the ‘settled status’ scheme, for EU nationals to apply for residence in the UK after Brexit.

 How do I apply?

 The Home Office have created a registration form to receive the URL for the application process from 29 November.

 Depending on how long you have been resident in the UK, the Home Office will process your application under the ‘pre-settled status’ or ‘settled status’ scheme:

 - If you have lived in the UK continuously for five years you will be eligible for settled status.
 This will enable you to stay indefinitely.

 - If you have not completed 5 years continuous residence you will be eligible for pre-settled status.
 This status will be granted under UK domestic immigration law.